 When these major disruptions occur you can leave the area to seek shelter in an unaffected region of the state or country or you can

 If you can’t leave the area and staying at home is not an option, then you can turn to the regional shelter system.
-Visit this map for an overview of the shelter system and the location of a shelter near you.
+Visit this map for an overview of the shelter system and the location of an emergency shelter near you.

 - You should look at going to a shelter the same way you would look at going on a trip.
 If you were planning to go away for a few days you would pack for the trip.
 The same goes for the shelter.
 You should arrive with at least three days worth of essentials.
 You wouldn’t leave your medications at home if you went on a trip, nor should you leave them behind when you go to a shelter.